 Walking in water makes staying upright throughout my walk/jog much easier than when doing the same on the ground.
 And if I do happen to tilt to one side or the other the water and my floatation belt bring me right back.
 Sorta like a Weeble!
 I wobble, but don’t fall down!!
 Ha Ha!!

-Unlike on land, water jogging and walking allows me to be who I used to before fibromyalgia and arthritis, a person who could walk without the assistance of a mobility aid.
+Unlike on land, water jogging and walking allows me to be who I used to be before fibromyalgia and arthritis, a person who could walk without the assistance of a mobility aid.

 Easy on the Joints